almond-cat36/skgrader/README.md

 # skgrader
-simple code for submitting in https://www.skgrader.tk These are the code that were submitted during the process of improving my coding skill.
+Basic code for submitting in https://www.skgrader.tk